deadlyvipers/dojo_rules/introduction.md

 This is an introductory file.
-My favourite path on Codeschool is Git.
+My favourite path on Codeschool is Ruby.